Get in Touch

 Introduction

-• Understanding the necessity of business models
+• The necessity of business models

-• Developing modeling competencies
+• Essential modeling skills

 Establishing the Scope of Modeling

-• Defining what constitutes a business model
+• Defining a business model

-• Differentiating between textual and diagrammatic components
+• Distinguishing between textual and diagrammatic components

-Developing a Methodology for Business Model Creation
+Developing a Methodology for Business Modeling

-• Executing the cycle: elicitation, analysis, documentation, and validation
+• Executing the steps: elicitation, analysis, documentation, and validation

 • Facilitating requirements workshops

-• Aligning models with project deliverables
+• Aligning models with deliverables

-Exploring the Multidimensional Nature of Business Models
+Exploring the Multidimensional Elements of a Business Model

-• Utilizing the Five Ws framework: who, what, where, when, why, and how
+• Utilizing the five Ws framework: who, what, where, when, why, and how

-• Selecting the appropriate modeling technique
+• Choosing the appropriate modeling strategy

-• Integrating CASE tools and simulation capabilities
+• Utilizing CASE tools and simulation techniques

-Navigating the Business Landscape
+Mapping the Business Landscape

-• Analyzing the enterprise context
+• Analyzing the enterprise

-• Investigating enterprise architecture
+• Examining enterprise architecture

-• Decomposing architecture into constituent parts
+• Breaking down the architecture into its constituent parts

-• Implementing a Component Business Model
+• Applying a Component Business Model

 Implementing Business Rules

-• Documenting operational and structural constraints
+• Documenting constraints: operational and structural

 • Representing rules via decision tables

-• Defining Business Functions
+• Defining the scope of Business Functions

 Commencing with Functional Decomposition